Woody Allen: 1960–1971: Stand-up comedy

-From 1960 to 1969 Allen performed as a comedian in various places around Greenwich Village, including The Bitter End and Cafe Au Go Go, alongside such contemporaries as Lenny Bruce, the team of Mike Nichols and Elaine May, Joan Rivers, George Carlin, Richard Pryor, Dick Cavett, Bill Cosby and Mort Sahl (his personal favorite), as well as such other artists of the day as Bob Dylan and Barbra Streisand.
+From 1960 to 1969, Allen performed as a comedian in Greenwich Village, including The Bitter End and Cafe Au Go Go, alongside Lenny Bruce, the team of Mike Nichols and Elaine May, Joan Rivers, George Carlin, Richard Pryor, Dick Cavett, Bill Cosby and Mort Sahl (his personal favorite), as well as Bob Dylan and Barbra Streisand.
 Comedian Milton Berle claims to have suggested to Allen to go into standup comedy and even introduced him at the Village Vanguard.
 Comedy historian Gerald Nachman writes, "He helped turn it into biting, brutally honest satirical commentary on the cultural and psychological tenor of the times."

 Allen's new manager, Jack Rollins, suggested he perform his written jokes as a stand-up.
 "I'd never had the nerve to talk about it before.
 Then Mort Sahl came along with a whole new style of humor, opening up vistas for people like me."
 Allen made his professional stage debut at the Blue Angel nightclub in Manhattan in October 1960, where comedian Shelley Berman introduced him as a young television writer who would perform his own material.

 In his early stand-up shows, Allen did not improvise: "I put very little premium on improvisation", he told Studs Terkel.
-His jokes were created from life experiences, and typically presented with a dead serious demeanor that made them funnier: "I don't think my family liked me.
+His jokes were created from life experiences, and his deadpan delivery made them funnier: "I don't think my family liked me.
 They put a live teddy bear in my crib."
-And although he was described as a "classic nebbish", he did not tell the standard Jewish jokes of the period.
+Although he was called a "classic nebbish", he did not tell the standard Jewish jokes of the period.
 Comedy screenwriter Larry Gelbart compared Allen's style to Elaine May's: "He just styled himself completely after her".

 Cavett recalled seeing the Blue Angel audience mostly ignore Allen's monologue: "I resented the fact that the audience was too dumb to realize what they were getting."
-It was his subdued stage presence that eventually became one of Allen's strongest traits, Nachman argues: "The utter absence of showbiz veneer and shtick was the best shtick any comedian had ever devised.
+But his subdued stage presence eventually became one of Allen's strongest traits, Nachman argues: "The utter absence of showbiz veneer and shtick was the best shtick any comedian had ever devised.
 This uneasy onstage naturalness became a trademark."
 Allen brought innovation to the comedy monologue genre.